Yzzzzz37/ai-art/README.md

-# ai-art
+# Art_and_AI_Notes
-AI and art-related resources
+Research notes and collected resources on contemporary art and AI-driven artistic practices.